mlc-mlapis/docs/src/documentation/overview/pricing.md

 - [a unique IPv4 address](/documentation/routing/unique-ipv4-ipv6-addresses.html): **\$8 per 30 days**

 ___
-> *The add-ons list will be growing up in time, and the next one in a row is longer-stored and more frequent backup.*
+> *The add-ons list will be growing up in time, and the next one in a row is a longer-stored and more frequent backup.*